osrg/gobgp/test/scenario_test/README.md

 Start
 -----
-Please run the command nosetests.
+Please run the test script using nosetests as root.

+route_server_test.py is scenario test script.
 ```
 # nosetests -v route_server_test.py

 ```

-if you run the test of malformed when execute this command.
+If you want to do malformed packet test, please run route_server_malformed_test.py
 ```
 # nosetests -v route_server_malformed_test.py

 ```

-After the end of the test, gobgp is normally if OK is displayed.
+After the test, test results will be shown.